onepointconsulting/data-questionnaire-agent/README.md

 # Specify a CSS file that can be used to customize the user interface.
 custom_css = '/public/css/styles.css'

+# Specify a JS file that can be used to customize the user interface.
+custom_js = '/public/js/onepoint.js'

 # The text
 watermark_text = "Built by"